-In Syria, CRDC has a decade long history of engagement and remains locally operational through a network of experts, alumni, and trainees who are well prepared to carefully increase support for targets of opportunity in non-violent civilian intervention.
+CRDC has a fifteen-year history of engagement in Syria and remains regionally operational through a network of women’s centers, experts, alumni, and trainees.

 Where do we work?

 In partnership with the Tastakel Women’s Center and other local organizations, CRDC operates women’s centers in three countries — Syria, Turkey, and Jordan.

 In Syria, we support women’s centers in Northwest and Central Syria.
 Participants at the centers include internally displaced persons (IDPs) from other parts of the country.

 In Turkey, our centers serve Syrian refugee women in Gaziantep, Rihanieh, and Antakya.